-- a.
-The person presenting the recital is expected to acquire ushers, page turners, and stage hands, as needed.
+- e.
+The livestreaming of all concerts and recitals must be pre-approved by your applied instructor, the Recording Supervisor, and the Music Office.
+Please complete and submit the signed TSM Concert and Recital Request Form no later than three weeks before the scheduled date of your recital.
+Email a copy of the signed form to the Office Assistant (music@mercer.edu) on the same day you submit the original form to the Music Office.
+Requests for concert/recital livestreaming may not be honored if your form is submitted later than three weeks before the concert/recital. - 4.
+Two weeks before the Recital - a.
 Upon successful completion of the Recital Hearing, the student is responsible for submitting the completed and approved program to the School of Music office no later than two weeks prior to the scheduled recital date. - b.
 Recital Attire: Performers should dress in a manner that reflects respect for the occasion and the music that is being presented.
 Professional or formal attire is encouraged.
-(Voice majors please see Guidelines for Vocal Study.)

-5. Non-required Recitals
+(Voice majors please see Guidelines for Vocal Study.) - 5.
+Non-required Recitals - a.

-- a.
 Students may only present non-required recitals with the approval of their applied teacher, who must be present to supervise the recital. - b.
 The Recital/Project Proposal/Request Form must be submitted to the Dean by Friday of the 4th week of each semester.
-The proposed repertoire with timings must accompany the form, just as it does for a degree recital. - c.
+The proposed repertoire with timings must accompany the form, the same requirement for a degree recital. - c.
 Non-required recitals may function as the applied jury for the semester that the recital is given with the permission of the applied professor and the Music Dean.
 Two music faculty members must attend the recital and assign a grade. - d.
-Recital date and time is chosen at the discretion and convenience of the student, teacher, and accompanist, and is scheduled with the Office Assistant at an available venue. - e.
-Students must pay a non-required recital fee of \$150.00 to their collaborative pianist to compensate for 4 hours of extra rehearsal time in addition to the recital itself.
+Recital date and time are chosen at the discretion and convenience of the student, teacher, and accompanist, and is scheduled with the Office Assistant at an available venue. - e.
+Students must pay a non-required recital fee of \$150.00 directly to their collaborative pianist to compensate for 4 hours of extra rehearsal time in addition to the recital itself.

-J. School Accompanists: Allocation of Hours
+K. School Accompanists: Allocation of Hours